Johnbivo/CentralBank/README.md

 - [License](#license)

 ## System Overview
+This system is the central part of the banking system I am building as a peronal project.

 This central banking system serves as the backbone for processing financial transactions between multiple banks.
 It handles currency conversions using real-time exchange rates, implements sophisticated fraud detection algorithms, and maintains comprehensive audit trails for regulatory compliance.